ono5/mtc-repo-5581/README.md

-# mtc-repo-5581
-Code for MTC
+# This repository is for infra developers.